MaxMood96/enterprise-resources/aws_elastic_kubernetes_service/README.md

 3. If you're satisfied with the execution plan, apply it.  `terraform apply plan.out`.
 This will begin creating your stack.
 [Terraform apply](https://www.terraform.io/docs/commands/apply.html)
-4. Due to limitations of the current version of Terraform, the `apply` will likely encounter an error when attempting to create kubernetes resources.
-   This is due to a race condition between the EKS module and the kubernetes provider.
-Repeating the `plan`, then `apply` procedure above will complete creation of the kubernetes resources.
-   * Cluster template only only: Due to an open bug with the EKS module, `terraform apply -target aws_iam_policy.minio-s3` will need to be ran prior to the main apply working.
-5. Wait... this will take a little while.
+4. Wait... this will take a little while.
 If everything goes well, you will see something like this:
      ```
      [...]